 ACCOMMODATION AND FOOD

-Full board accommodation is provided with one night at the Hotel Kopala in Tbilisi, four nights at Hotel Stepantsminda in Kazbegi, three nights at the Chachuna Reserve and the final night back at the Hotel Kopala in Tbilisi.
+Full board accommodation is provided with three nights at the Hotel Kazbegi, one night at the Dedoplistskaro Hotel, two nights at the Chachuna Reserve, one night back at the Dedoplistskaro Hotel, and the final night back at the Hotel Kopala, Tbilisi.
 The hotel in Tbilisi is a lovely traditional Georgian hotel and the restaurant offers a panoramic view of the city.
 At Chachuna we stay in bungalows which provide simple clean accommodation with comfortable beds and hot showers.
 All rooms have en suite facilities.
-During the day we will take a picnic lunch or eat in a cafe.
+During the day we will take a picnic lunch or eat in a cafe or restaurant.

 PRICE INCLUDES Ö..

-All birdwatching excursions with expert leader and a local guide, full board accommodation (starting with breakfast on the 28th and ending with dinner on the 5th), soft drinks at meal times, bottled water throughout, local transport by mini coach, reserve entrance fees, international flights.
+All birdwatching excursions with expert leader and a local guide, full board accommodation (starting with lunch on the 28th and ending with lunch on the 6th), soft drinks at meal times, bottled water throughout, local transport by mini coach, reserve entrance fees, international flights.